-In this case, the Applicant has not demonstrated that the loss (if any) will not be capable of monetary atonement by the Respondent who seeks to fully restore her coffee factory or that it will affect the operations of the Applicant company.
+In this case, the Applicant has not demonstrated that the loss (if any) will not be capable of monetary atonement by the Respondent who seeks to fully restore its lost bus which was wrongly/illegally sold by the applicant.
 There seems to be a common thinking among litigants that court can grant a stay of every decree as an automatic right which is wrong.
 While exercising the discretion conferred under the law of stay of execution, the court should duly consider that a party who has obtained a lawful decree/order is not deprived of the fruits of that decree except for good and cogent reasons.